ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/stats/storage-report.markdown

 * The database storage report displays detailed information about the database's physical storage.

 * Go to __Stats > Storage Report__ in the Studio.
-  Refresh the page to the effect of [Documents Compression](../../../server/storage/documents-compression) and [Database Compaction](../../../client-api/operations/server-wide/compact-database).
+  Refresh the page to see the effect of [Documents Compression](../../../server/storage/documents-compression) and [Database Compaction](../../../client-api/operations/server-wide/compact-database).

 * In this page:
   * [Database storage report](../../../studio/database/stats/storage-report#database-storage-report)